nicholasrschroeder/philosophy-book-The-Gods-of-the-Mind/README.md

 # philosophy-book-The-Gods-of-the-Mind
-Delivers a spiritual framework based entirely on philosophy; while making use of and forwarding a new theory of mind; following the development, nature, and influence of Mind in all its forms—past, present, and future—to build a spiritual base.
+The Gods of the Mind Delivers a spiritual framework based entirely on philosophy; while making use of and forwarding a new theory of mind; following the development, nature, and influence of Mind in all its forms—past, present, and future—to build a spiritual base.
 - Final Draft

 Full book as PDF.